Clear Skin Smoothie for Acne, Inflammation and Anti-Aging

-Cucumber is also very high in silica, often called the beauty mineral for its positive effects on your skin’s appearance.
-Eating more cucumbers is also highly recommended, though if you don’t like the taste they are barely noticeable in a smoothie like this.
+Cucumber is also very high in silica, often called the beauty mineral for its positive effects on your skin’s complexion.
+Eating more cucumbers is also highly recommended, though if you don’t like the taste they are barely noticeable in this smoothie for better skin and acne.

-This organic amla powder is the best I’ve found to use in my smoothies and skin masks and lasts for many months even with regular use.
+This popular organic powder is the best I’ve found to use in my smoothies and skin masks and lasts for many months even with regular use.

 - 1 small or half a large avocado.